Cooking with the Stars (British TV series)

 Cooking with the Stars is a British competitive cooking reality television series.
 It began airing on 13 July 2021 on ITV and is presented by Emma Willis and Tom Allen.
-It was renewed for a second series that is set to premiere on 7 June 2022.

 Format

 Eight celebrities are paired with a professional chef who becomes their mentor.
 The celebrities then compete against each other in a number of cooking battles where they prepare a range of different dishes.
 During cooking, they have the option to bang the gong (golden frying pan) which allows their mentor to step in and help for two minutes.
 The mentor chefs also act as the judges, and rate the other celebrity cooks, deciding the winner(s) who will be advancing to the next round, and the losers who are forced to compete in the cook-off.
 In the cook-off, the bottom two prepare the same dish, with no help from their mentor, in a bid to remain in the competition.
 The cook-off is judged by a blind taste test, meaning the chefs do not know which celebrity has cooked each dish and therefore potentially allowing them to send their own celebrity home.